ROMARM

 ROMARM is a Romanian state-owned defense company and Romania's main supplier for defense technique and services.
 The company owns 15 factories and a research institute.

 Subsidiaries

 Arsenal Reșița

 Arsenal Reșița was founded in 1972 in order to produce medium and large cannons.
 Due to the decrease in sales, the company started offering civilian services as well in 1990.
 The company became part of ROMARM in 2001.
 The factory, based in Reșița, produces today various types of artillery and anti-aircraft guns.

 Carfil

 Carfil was founded in 1922 as "Machinery and Foundry Factory Dumitru Voina".
 It changed its name to 1969 and became part of ROMARM in 2001.
 In 2005 it started producing weapons and ammunition compatible with NATO standards.

 Starting from 2025, Carfil began producing a variety of military drones in cooperation with the US-based company Periscope Aviation.

-Electromecanica
+Electromecanica Ploiești

-Initially founded in 1955 as an ammunition repair and anti-aircraft artillery factory, Electromecanica has changed its name multiple times since then.
+Initially founded in 1955 as an ammunition repair and anti-aircraft artillery factory, Electromecanica Ploiești has changed its name multiple times since then.
 The company currently produces a variety of missiles.